Dog's death prompts calls for new coyote strategy | CBC News

 Not the 1st attack

-Sonya Monaghan, who also lives in the area, said she and husband saw a coyote trotting down the street with a cat in its mouth in late August.
+Sonya Monaghan, who also lives in the area, said she and her husband Geoff Penton saw a coyote trotting down the street with a cat in its mouth in late August.

 "My husband and I ran outside to chase it, thinking we could maybe get it to drop the cat, but no such luck," said Monaghan.
 "It just pranced its way up the street, around the corner and into the McCarthy Woods."

 That wasn't their only encounter with a coyote.
-On Monday morning, Monaghan's husband Geoff Penton spotted one of the animals trotting down the middle of Marcel Street.
+On Monday morning, Penton spotted one of the animals trotting down the middle of Marcel Street.

 Councillor calls for new approach